haresfaiez/haresfaiez.github.io/_posts/2020-08-24-subtilties-to-keep-in-mind-when-exploring-erlang.md

 Although Erlang provides type analysis with Dialyzer, it is a dynamic language.
 Compiling a file with `true + 9` succeeds.
-Compiling the following code meanwhile fails because the compiler cannot find a function named `a` that has no arguments.
+Compiling the following code meanwhile fails because the compiler cannot find a function named `a` with no arguments.
 ```erlang
 a(b) -> 0;
 start() -> a().